jamillosantos/http-mgo-service/README.md

 # go-rscsrv-mgo

-The go-rscsrv-mgo is the [lab259/go-rscsrv](//github.com/lab259/go-rscsrv) service implementation for the [go-mgo/mgo](//github.com/go-mgo/mgo) library.
+The go-rscsrv-mgo is the MongoDB resource service that wraps [globalsign/mgo](//github.com/globalsign/mgo) library.

 ## Dependencies

-It depends on the [lab259/go-rscsrv](//github.com/lab259/go-rscsrv) (and its dependencies, of course) itself and the [go-mgo/mgo](//github.com/go-mgo/mgo) library.
+It depends on the [lab259/go-rscsrv](//github.com/lab259/go-rscsrv) (and its dependencies, of course) itself and the [globalsign/mgo](//github.com/globalsign/mgo) library.

 ## Installation

-First, fetch the library to the repository.
+You may fetch the library directly using `go get`.

 ```bash
 go get github.com/lab259/go-rscsrv-mgo